LumoSQL/archive1-LumoSQL-on-github/README.md

 <dd>unmodified SQLite 3.7.17, against which the 2013 changes were made. </dd>
 </dl>

-The benchmarking branch includes the 2013 sqlightning's cut down version of SQLite's `tools/speedtest.tcl` .
-It has been cut down to remove tests that did not pass with the new code but is nevertheless useful and valid:
+The benchmarking branch includes a cut down version of SQLite's `tools/speedtest.tcl` that passes for the 2013 sqlightning proof of concept.
+It has been cut down to remove tests that did not pass with that code but is nevertheless useful and valid:

 ```sh
 git diff orig:tool/speedtest.tcl benchmarking:tool/speedtest.tcl